- 1 pound red potatoes, cut into 1-inch pieces (3-1/2 cups)

 - 4 cups fresh baby spinach

 - Place potatoes and water in a microwave-safe dish.
-Cover and microwave on high for 4 minutes or until tender; drain.
+Microwave, covered, on high until potatoes are tender, 3-4 minutes; drain.
+Meanwhile, mix brown sugar, vinegar, mustard, thyme and pepper.

 Reviews for Potato Kielbasa Skillet